Pirate's Inn Apartment Hotel

 Located 3.1 miles from downtown Bridgetown and 3 minutes from Accra Beach, this 2-story inn features a large courtyard with pool and deck.

 At Pirate's Inn we offer you the warmest Caribbean welcome.
 Enjoy a delightful experience in apartment hotel accommodation!
-You'll love our authentic decor, spacious rooms and full size pool, as well as our colorful landscape with palm trees and tropical flowers throughout the property.
+You'll love our authentic decor, spacious rooms and full-sized pool, as well as our colorful landscape with palm trees and tropical flowers throughout the property.
 Relax by the pool whilst sipping a cool refreshing drink from the bar and simply unwind and watch the world go by.

 Our restaurant is open daily from 7:30 a.m. to 12 noon for breakfast and lights snacks.
 Our bar opens from 6:00 p.m. to 9:00 p.m.
 The daily Happy Hour from 6:00 - 7:00 p.m. has remained popular with our guests for many, many years.